beiop/mcpi-servers/README.md

 * DONE - Need to be able to run 2 instances on same port.
 * DONE - find a way to run minecraft from a different directory
 * DONE - Make script to move the old world files from their old locations to the new ones
-* NEXT - Check if ports 19132-19135 show up when port forwarding
+* THEY DONT??!?! - Check if ports 19132-19135 show up when port forwarding
-* NEXT - Make the new script use the new dirs for the main server
+* DONE - Make the new script use the new dirs for the main server
-* NEXT - run N number of servers separate from each other
+* DONE - run N number of servers separate from each other
+* CHOCOLATE BREAK!!!
+* NEXT - Teleport players as soon as they join
+* NEXT - sort players into teams by making them climb ladders
+* NEXT - Only start game when players are on different platforms.
 ----
 _ _